 Figure 2.
-Kerning information and $\underline{\mathsf{kanjiskip}}$ jfm-jis.lua A counterpart for jis.tfm, "JIS font metric" which is widely used in pTeX.
+Kerning information and kanjiskip

+jfm-jis.lua A counterpart for jis.tfm, "JIS font metric" which is widely used in pTeX.
 A major difference between jfm-ujis.lua and this jfm-jis.lua is that most characters under jfm-ujis.lua are square-shaped, while that under jfm-jis.lua are horizontal rectangles.

-jfm-min.lua A counterpart for min10.tfm, which is one of the default Japanese font metric shipped with pTeX.
+jfm-min.lua A counterpart for min10.tfm, which is one of the default Japanese font metric shipped with pTFX.

-The difference among these three JFMs is shown in Table 9.
+The difference among these three JFMs is shown in Table 12.

-'''
+''' jfmvar=(string)

-jfmvar=\(\string\)

-Sometimes there is a need that ....
+Sometimes there is a need that .... '''

-'''